The decks you need to win Hearthstone’s Battle of Tol Barad Tavern Brawl

 - Deck: Constructed

-This big change this week is the requirement of a constructed deck.
-The size of your collection will matter this time around.
-The random element of this Tavern Brawl comes from the generated spells, but you maintain a measure of control.
-The spell generated will have the same mana cost as the minion played, but will cost you zero mana to cast.
-However, the spell can come from any class, giving you a wide range of outcomes.
+Because you need to build a deck for this Brawl — and a Wild deck at that — the size of your collection matters.
+You’ll want to build a minion-heavy deck to fuel the random element of this Tavern Brawl: a random spell generated every time you play a minion.
+You maintain a measure of control because the spell generated will have the same mana cost as the minion played, but the spell can come from any class, giving you a wide range of outcomes.

 How to win the Battle of Tol Barad Tavern Brawl

-You want to play minions on curve as often as possible.
-This means playing a minion on each turn and one with a cost close to your maximum mana.
+You want a deck with plenty of minions to generate those free spells, and you want to play minions on curve as often as possible.
+This means playing a minion on each turn and one with a cost close to your maximum mana to generate the best spells you can.
 You want a good variety of mana costs in your deck.
-Having nothing but a bunch of small minions will leave you with a handful of low cost spells.
+Having nothing but a bunch of small minions will leave you with a handful of equally small spells.

-Play your minions first to generate more zero costs spells.
+When the game gets started, play your minions first to build your board and generate zero costs spells.
 You may get just the buff or removal you need to resolve your opponent’s board.
 Rogue is a strong Hero this week as all these zero cost spells help them activate their many combos.

 Tempo Demon Hunter